SlyCooperReloadCoded/scrc_ps2_hostfs_db/README.md

 Unfortunately, unlike Dolphin which can extract GameCube games and play them that way or a modded Xbox which can install games to an internal hard drive, the PlayStation 2 has many different types of file access methods, a handful requiring the files be on a disc specifically, and will fail to load certain files ***even if the path to the file is correct***.
 Some games go beyond this, either hardcoding file reads to a specific method or using custom methods.
 A select few tend to read data from LBA, or a specific physical sector on the disc, and probably won't be able to do anything with file paths.
 The first three Sly Cooper games are a prime example of this, as they don't use files, instead reading from a hardcoded list of sectors stored in the game executable.
 This is why a disc image from any of those games will appear to be mostly empty if loaded in ISO-viewing software.

 A surprising amount of games actually have leftover host0 paths in their executable, and potentially even a flag that switches the game between cdrom0 and host0.
 Some games don't have such a flag, but play nicely if the cdrom0 paths are manually edited to be host0 paths.
 This repository contains Host Filesystem patches that I and others in the [Extreme Sports Game Collective Discord server](https://discord.gg/aHA8DTyuNZ) have created, since the Discord server is really obscure and it massively reduces the visibility of these patches.
 Credit will be given in each patch's folder where applicable.

+## Installation

+These patches are in the form of [LunarIPS](https://www.romhacking.net/utilities/240/) patches.
+This allows only the changed sectors of files to be shared, solving the issue of needing to distribute entire executables, which is software piracy.
+Simply apply the patches to the specified executables and/or IRX modules.

 ## FAQ